 Hi there!
-I am a third year Ph.D student at Peking University under the supervision of Prof. Daniel Koll.
-I was an undergraduate student of physics and astronomy at Wuhan University before I came to PKU (BSc 2022).
+I am a 4th year Ph.D student at Peking University under the supervision of Prof. Daniel Koll.
+I was an undergraduate student of physics and astronomy at Wuhan University (BSc 2022).

 You can find my CV here.